Why VR for creative productions?

 No complex drop-down menus or obscure icons, use a simple game controller for choices like, selecting objects and tools, snap to grid and undo/redo.

-Look at your watch to interact with a virtual touch-screen tablet and change tool settings.
+Look at your watch to interact with a virtual touch-screen tablet and simply access tool settings.

 Realtime 3d timeline

-Select and adjust time-based activities by moving things on their 3d visual timeline instead of complex and technical 2d screens.
+Scrub, select and adjust time-based activities by moving things on their 3d visual timeline instead of via complex and technical 2d screens.

 Distance grab to move whole characters around the stage, and proximity grab to directly move bodyparts, with a human-scale understanding of exact spacial positioning.

 Peruse available assets via a 3d carousel of assets filtered by categories and tags, and never have to stop what you're doing to get what you need.